graymanconcepts/kanbanboard/README.md

-I understand you want a fully-featured Kanban board with both column and task sorting capabilities.
-I've already implemented this functionality in the provided code using `@dnd-kit` for smooth drag and drop interactions.
+This is a fully-featured Kanban board with both column and task sorting capabilities.
+This kanban board was implemented using `@dnd-kit` for smooth drag and drop interactions.
 Let me explain the key features:

 1. **Drag and Drop Tasks**: